 The Board is responsible for reviewing potential risks where Modern Slavery could occur within our business.

 any retaliation for reporting a concern in good faith, even if that concern is eventually shown to be unjustified.

 We will continue to monitor potential risk areas in our supply chains.

 All of our employees receive the statutory employment rights to which they are entitled and we verify that all

 Our effectiveness in combating slavery and human trafficking

-- Incorporated the Anti-Slavery and Human Trafficking Policy in our standard set of Company policies
+• Incorporated the Anti-Slavery and Human Trafficking Policy in our standard set of Company policies

 We have the following policies in place for employees:

-- Code of Conduct and Ethics
+• Code of Conduct and Ethics

-- Anti-Slavery and Human Trafficking Policy
+• Anti-Slavery and Human Trafficking Policy

-- Equal Opportunity Policy.
+• Equal Opportunity Policy

 Employees are reminded of the policies from time to time and notified of any updates.